 The University recognizes and awards non-transferrable credit for prior learning.
 Universally accepted evaluation and prior learning assessment techniques are used to evaluate this type of credit resulting from professional training, work-related learning, certifications, and military training.

-Experiential learning credits may not be used to meet requirements for general education courses.
-They may be used for elective credit or major credit with the approval of the department.
-Credits received through experiential learning do not count towards the minimum 25% credit residency requirement or satisfy the graduation requirement that one half of the major requirements must be taken at Alabama A&M University.
+- 1. Experiential learning credits may not be used to meet requirements for general education courses. - 2.
+They may be used for elective credit or major credit with the approval of the department. - 3.
+Credits received through experiential learning do not count towards the minimum 25% credit residency requirement or satisfy the graduation requirement that one half of the major requirements must be taken at Alabama A&M University. - 4.
+Any student applying for experiential learning credit must be accepted to AAMU and enroll in at least one (1) credit hour. - 5.
+Experiential learning credit will be awarded for a maximum of 18 credit hours.